DavidCEllis/ducktools-classbuilder/README.md

 `ducktools.classbuilder.prefab` includes a prebuilt implementation using these tools.

+Install from PyPI with:
+`python -m pip install ducktools-classbuilder`

 ## Slot Class Usage ##

 The building toolkit also includes a basic implementation that uses